VinceZK/authorization/README.md

 ## Terminologies
 ### Authorization Object
 *Authorization Object* usually corresponds to a business object, like "user", "blog", "material", "order", and so on.
-Sometimes, it can also be an abstract object that is only for the permission check purposes.
+Sometimes, it can also be an abstract object that is only for the permission check purpose.
-For example, if you want to show the total blog reads to certain users, then you need to create an authorization object like "blogStatistic".
+For example, if you want to show the total blog reads to certain users, then you can create an authorization object like "blogStatistic".

 ### Authorization Field
 An authorization object can be assigned with more than one *Authorization Fields*.
 Usually, we have the "Action" authorization field to indicates the operations allowed to a business object.
 Besides, we can have attributes derived from the business object as authorization fields.
 This is to facility the permission management by easily differentiate object instances through attributes.
-For example, it is very common to use organizational attributes as authorization fields, such as "company", "department", and "group" on the "user" object.
+For example, it is very common to use organizational attributes to group system users,
+such as "company", "department", and "group".

 ### Authorization
 *Authorization* describes permissions on a business object.